resbazSQL/lc-webscraping/_episodes/02-dom.md

 > * Remember that XPath queries are relative to a context node, and by default that node is the root node.
 > * Use the `//` syntax to select for elements regardless of where they are in the tree.
 > * The syntax to select the parent element relative to a context node is `..`
-> * The `$x(...)` JavaScript syntax will always return an array of nodes, regardless of the number of
+> * The `$x(...)` Javascript syntax will always return an array of nodes, regardless of the number of
 >   nodes returned by the query.
-Contrary to XPath, JavaScript uses _zero based indexing_, so the syntax to get
+Contrary to XPath, Javascript uses _zero based indexing_, so the syntax to get
 >   the first element of that array is therefore `$x(...)[0]`.
 >
 >